peekbank/peekbank/README.md

 docker compose down
 ```

-When updating peekbank, run the following commands in the projects root:
+When updating peekbank, pull the latest version from the repository using `git pull` and run the following commands in the projects root:

 ```
-git pull
 docker compose build
 docker compose up -d
 ```

 # Development

-You can use the docker commands from the [deployment section](#deployment) to build and run the peekbank container locally when testing simple changes.
+You can use the Docker commands from the [deployment section](#deployment) to build and run the Peekbank container locally when testing smaller changes.
+This is a bit slower (as you need to exit, rebuild, and enter the container after every change) but saves you from having to install anything locally except for Docker.

-For a faster development experience, it makes sense to use docker for the database and use a local python environment to run the Django app.
+For a faster development experience, it makes sense to use Docker for the database and use a local Python environment to run the Django app.
 For this, you will need an installation of [Python 3.12](https://www.python.org/downloads/release/python-3120/).

-Start the local develeopment database via docker by running
+Start the local develeopment database via Docker by running
 ```
 ./run-local-db.sh
 ```